 Few advancements in technology have revolutionized how we work the way serverless cloud computing has.
-For many businesses, serverless cloud computing is the new normal.

 Those who’ve already embraced a server-free workplace are reaping the benefits, especially as cloud technology continues to evolve and bring further advantages to those already on the cloud train.

 As with any shift in IT standards, progress tends to spread in a trickle-down manner.

 Enterprise businesses with money, resource, and expansive IT departments are often early adopters and beneficiaries of new tech, while smaller firms are slower to adapt.